0xInfection/Awesome-WAF/README.md

 __Bypassed__: `uNIoN%28sEleCT+1%2C2%2C3%2C4%2C5%2C6%2C7%2C8%2C9%2C10%2C11%2C12%29`

 __3. Unicode Encoding__
-- Most modern web-apps support UTF-8 and hence are prone to this method.
 - ASCII characters in unicode encoding encoding provide great variants for bypassing.
 - You can encode entire/part of the payload for obtaining results.